 Police records are accessible to the public for the retrieval of information.
 The Paducah Police Department adheres to the provisions of KRS 61.870-61.884 for the acceptance and dissemination of records.
 Pursuant to KRS 61.872, public records are open to inspection by any resident of the Commonwealth of Kentucky.

 In accordance with State Law, if you would like to inspect or obtain a copy of a record, you must submit your request in writing.
 Your request must be signed, have your name printed legibly, and describe the records to be inspected.
 Although not required, as a convenience, you may use the Open Records Request Form for submitting your request.

 Once your request is received, you will receive a response within 5 business days notifying you of the status of your request.

 Written requests may be hand-delivered, mailed, sent via facsimile, or sent via email to our records custodian, Records Manager Amy Travis.

 Copies of collision reports can be obtained in person at the Police Department or via the internet at Buy Crash.
 Only persons involved in an incident may obtain a copy of the report.

 You will also need to enter one of the following:

-CRIMINAL REPORTS = $1.00 through the Paducah Police Department (no charge for victim); Criminal reports can be obtained through the internet at Buy Crimes.
+Copies of criminal reports can be obtained in person at the Police Department.
+Some criminal reports can be obtained through the internet at Buy Crimes.
 Individuals will need the case number and report date.
 If you are unable to access your report, please contact the Records Unit at the number above.
 There is a fee for accessing reports online.
 A report that references multiple victims may not be available online.

 The Evidence Unit is responsible for the security and accountability of all evidence and property seized by the Paducah Police Department's sworn officers.
 The unit maintains approximately 12,000 items of evidential value and conducts random quarterly audits to maintain the integrity of the system.

-The duties for the Evidence unit include
+The duties for the Evidence Unit include